svenkubiak/mangooio/docs/filters.md

 # Filters

 Filters intercept requests **after** routing matches but **before** the controller method runs.
-Use them for cross-cutting checks: authentication gates, API keys, CSRF validation, CORS preflight handling, or shared request logging.
+Reach for them for cross-cutting checks such as authentication gates, API keys, CSRF validation, CORS preflight handling, or shared request logging, anything you would otherwise have to repeat at the top of every controller method.

 Attach a filter with `@FilterWith` on a controller class or individual method: